Liability and Insurance

 The following information is provided for general information and educational purposes only, not to provide specific legal advice.
 It is not an endorsement of any organization or agency and is not considered inclusive.
 Individuals should consult directly with the insurance company, organization, or a licensed professional attorney to find out more information.

 Insurance coverage for prescribed burning is available from several companies in the Southeast under an extended Forester’s policy or as a separate insurance policy specifically for prescribed burning.
 Other carriers are outlined specific to Texas in this fact sheet.
-A survey of insurance companies conducted in 2013, and re-surveyed in 2015 by North Carolina State University found that the following agencies provide prescribed fire liability coverage in the Southeast and to other regions in the United States:
+A survey of insurance companies conducted in 2013, re-surveyed in 2015, and a few changes collected since that time by North Carolina State University found that the following agencies provide prescribed fire liability coverage in the Southeast and to other regions in the United States:

 - D. Rigdon & Associates, Ltd.